 |Can I stop to drop off or pick up passengers?||No||Yes||Yes|

 |Can I stop to load or unload a package, or merchandise at curbside?||No||No|

 |Is waiting allowed?||No||No||No|

-[Editor's note: this chart is courtesy of the NYC DOT Office of public information]
+[Larry’s note: This chart is courtesy of the NYC DOT Office of public information]